insan1k/gerr/README.md

 	//gerr.Chain function
 }
 ```
+## Final Considerations
+As it stands this library is a work in progress, I would like to keep a minimal API and as such I would not add a lot of
+features on the `Grr` interface , if you have any suggestions please feel free to open an issue or a PR.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.